shown in other instead.

 Simulation of Physics

-- Multi-threaded - some of the operations are performed in parallel.
+At physics simulation, physics calculations are in the multi-threaded mode — some operations are performed in parallel.

 Rate of Physics Simulation#

 - It is simulated with its own fixed FPS, which does not depend on the rendering framerate.
-(The rendering FPS can also be capped by the physics one).
+(The Engine FPS can also be synchronized with the physics one).

 Stages of Physics Simulation#